Spectral-Knight-Ops/local-llm-with-rag-template/README.md

     # 5. In rag.py, locate the rag_query function.
 In the prompt declaration section, adjust this for how you intend to
         # to use the LLM.
 This prompt gets fed to the LLM in the backend due to RAG and helps the LLM understand what
         # exactly you want
+        # Also in rag.py, change the model to the model you want.
+        # EX: def rag_query(query: str, n_results: int = 3, model: str = "llava-llama3:latest") ->
+        # def rag_query(query: str, n_results: int = 3, model: str = "<your_model>")
+        # **Make sure you installed ollama and did a pull for the desired model.
+If you are unsure what model you want
+        # to use, check out one of my other repos: https://github.com/Spectral-Knight-Ops/local-llm-evaluator

     # 6. Build database index (chroma_db should populate.
 This needs ran every time you add/delete files)
     cd local_llm